sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/contributions.md

 - How to create an action that supplies arguments to the custom method.
 - How to create a menu item.
 - How to display a notification.

+While this tutorial focussed on adding a button to the file header, the process is the same for the other contribution types, e.g. adding a menu item to the command palette.

 ## Next Steps